A bit about

 I am the Resourcerer at Better World Magic.
 I empower my audiences to create a sustainable future using my experience as sustainability professional and my background in magic and storytelling.

 Two schools, one of them magical, have been a big help.
-The Yale School of Forestry & Environmental Studies is where I first got on a recycling truck, made my first scrap run, and matched the Big Picture environmental learning with real world experience.
+The Yale School of the Environment is where I first got on a recycling truck, made my first scrap run, and matched the Big Picture environmental learning with real world experience.
 Jeff McBride’s Magic & Mystery School is a real-world Hogwarts for modern magicians.
 This is where I received the help to take enviromagic to the next level.
 I have expanded my skills to create shows on water, energy/climate change and other important topics.

 As you might guess I am a big fan of nerdy pastimes: Harry Potter, roleplaying and board games, Star Trek and Game of Thrones.
 I enjoy these best with a local beer and, once in a while, a wee dram of whiskey.

 Tell me about yourself, your work, and how we can work together to create a brighter future! – C.J.

 I. I am often vexed by computers and other technology.

 2. I use the word “vexed” perhaps more often than I should.